-To help you use your Predator notebook, we have designed a set of guides:
+To help you use your Acer notebook, we have designed a set of guides:

-First off, the Setup Guide helps you get started with setting up your computer and introduces the basic features and functions of your new computer.
+First off, the Setup Guide helps you get started with setting up your computer.

 For more on how your computer can help you to be more productive, please refer to the User's Manual.
 This guide contains detailed information on such subjects as system utilities, data recovery, expansion options and troubleshooting.